pyOpenSci/software-peer-review/open-source-software-peer-review/intro.md

 review with JOSS!).
 JOSS will review your paper and you will get a JOSS badge to add next to your pyOpenSci badge of review.
 And a cross-ref enabled DOI.

-<TODO: add link
-Read more here on the JOSS / pyOpenSci partnership

 ## pyOpenSci and JOSS
-(is this the right place for this? - this probably should go in the reviewer guide and make it super short here)

 > You don't have to chose between pyOpenSci and JOSS; You can submit your package to both.

 pyOpenSci and [the Journal of Open Source Software (JOSS)](https://joss.theoj.org/)